 Is there anything that says ‘holiday’ more than eating a big, fat, delicious, sticky, melty ice cream in the sun?
-In honour of July being Ice Cream Month, and this Sunday being official Ice Cream Day, we’ve created the ultimate European bucket list of ice cream worth flying for.
+For lovers of soft-scoop, gelato and 99s everywhere, we’ve created the ultimate European bucket list of ice cream worth flying for.
 Grab a tissue, this may result in some drooling…

 Koun, on Panksa Street in Bratislava, pretty much always has a queue outside it.
 All day.
 Don’t let that discourage you; some things on this earth are worth waiting for and Gelato from Koun is one of those things.
 The shop is ridiculously pretty, the owner studied at Italy’s Gelato Academy (yes, that exists), it’s in the lovely Altstadt, and they make the best ice cream in the city.
 In a few cities, probably.
 They serve regular ice cream and sorbets, and they have flavours like lemon cheesecake, violet, and ricotta & fig. Scoops are only €1.20 each and they are very, very pretty indeed (which is always nice), not to mention mind-bogglingly delicious.